Steps to become a Registered Dietitian in Oregon

 Commission on Dietetic Commission Exam

-- ACT Inc., the company contracted by CDR to administer the CDR examination, will contact you, via email, with registration information.
-You must register to take the examination and pay the application fee of $200, both of which are completed online.
+You will receive an email when you are eligible to register to take the examination and pay the application fee of $200, both of which are completed online.
 You must register for the exam, pay for the exam, and take the exam within one year of completing your DI program.

-- You will then receive communication from PSI Exams, the company that oversees the more than 250 PSI Testing Centers across the country.
+You will then receive communication from Pearson VUE, the company that oversees the more than 250 Pearson VUE Testing Centers across the country.
 You must choose a date, time and location for the exam.
-Within Oregon you may take the exam at the following PSI Testing Center locations:
+Within Oregon you may take the exam at the following locations:

-- You can prepare for the exam by reading the Study Guide for the Registration Examination for Dietitians and the Registration Examination for Dietitians Handbook for Candidates.
+You can prepare for the exam by reading the Comprehensive Study Outline and Study Guideand the Registration Examination for Dietitians Handbook for Candidates.

 - Foodservice Systems